afedulov/flink-web/_posts/2019-11-19-demo-fraud-detection.md

 On the left side you can see a visual representation of financial transactions flowing through the system after you click the "Start" button.
 The slider at the top allows you to control the number of transactions per second generated for the demo purposes.
 The middle section is devoted to managing the rules evaluated by Flink.
 In this section you can create new rules as well as issue certain control commands, such as clearing Flink's state.

-The demo out already of the box comes with a set of predefined sample rules.
-You can simply click the _Start_ button and after some time observe alerts displayed in the right section of the UI.
+The demo out of the box comes with a set of predefined sample rules.
+You can click the _Start_ button and after some time will observe alerts displayed in the right section of the UI.
 These alerts are the result of Flink evaluating the generated transactions stream against the predefined rules.

- Our sample fraud detection application consists of three main components:
+ Our sample fraud detection system consists of three main components:

   1. Frontend (React)
   1. Backend (SpringBoot)
   1. Fraud Detection application (Apache Flink)

-Interactions between the main elements is depicted on _Figure 2_.
+Interactions between the main elements are depicted on _Figure 2_.

  <center>
  <img src="{{ site.baseurl }}/img/blog/2019-11-19-demo-fraud-detection/architecture.png" width="800px" alt="Figure 2: Demo Components"/>